JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Don't know

-23. How do you download and install Julia?Please select all that apply.
+23. How do you download and install Julia?
+Please select all that apply.
 - [ ] Binaries from JuliaLang.org
 - [ ] I compile Julia from source
 - [ ] JuliaUp
 - [ ] From my Linux distribution
 - [ ] From Homebrew cask on Mac
 - [ ] Official Docker container
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 24. With which operating system(s) do you use Julia most frequently?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Linux/x86
 - [ ] Windows
 - [ ] Windows with WSL